mars888/paket-mode/README.md

 | paket-bootstrap         |         | Download the paket bootstrapper and run it to get the latest paket.exe.  |
 | paket-edit-dependencies |         | Open paket.dependencies for editing.                                     |
 | paket-edit-lock         |         | Open paket.lock for editing.                                             |

+### Adding Paket to a project
+To initialize a new project for usage with Paket, run the `paket-bootstrap` command.
+When this command is executed outside of an existing project directory, paket-mode asks for the root directory of the project.
+After the root directory has been entered, paket-mode will try to download the paket.bootstrapper.exe executable, the location of which is defined by `paket-bootstrapper-url`.
+After downloading the bootstrapper paket-mode will run it to get the latest Paket executable.

+To setup a basic Paket file after bootstrapping, run `paket-init`.

+To add a package to the project, open the created paket.dependencies file and run `paket-add`.